Incident Management

 Reporting an Incident

-If you are a GitLab team member and would like to report a possible incident related to GitLab.com and have the EOC paged in to respond, choose one of the reporting methods below.
-Regardless of the method chose, please stay online until the EOC has had a chance to come online and engage with you regarding the incident.
+If you are a GitLab team member and would like to report a possible incident related to GitLab.com, follow the instructions below to declare an incident.
+Please stay online until the EOC has had a chance to come online and engage with you regarding the incident.
 Thanks for your help!

 Report an Incident via Slack

-Type /incident declare in the #production channel in GitLab’s Slack and follow the prompts to open an incident issue.
+Type /incident or /inc in GitLab’s Slack and follow the prompts to open an incident issue.
 It is always better to err on side of choosing a higher severity, and declaring an incident for a production issue, even if you aren’t sure.
 Reporting high severity bugs via this process is the preferred path so that we can make sure we engage the appropriate engineering teams as needed.

 Incident Declaration Slack window Incident Declaration Slack window